jpwspicer/Gists/clearerCode/clearerCode.md

 		<ol type="i">
 			<li><a name="osxImp"><b>OSX</b></a></li>
 			<li><a name="windowsImp"><b>Windows</b></a></li>
 			Download <a href="https://autohotkey.com/">AutoHotkey</a>.
 Open command prompt and run <code>shell:startup</code> to open your startup folder.
-Download this autocomplete file and move it into your startup folder.
+Save <a href="https://raw.githubusercontent.com/jpwspicer/Gists/master/clearerCode/AstroSymbols.ahk">this</a> autocomplete file to your startup folder.
 Double-click it to start it running right now.
 		</ol>
 	<li><a name="textEditors"><b>Text Editors</b></a></li>
 		<ol type="i">